alasca-association/tarook/docs/user/guide/quick-start/index.rst

    vault
    deploy

-To create a YAOOK/K8s cluster on top of OpenStack, follow the steps below.
+To create a Tarook cluster on top of OpenStack, follow the steps below.
 Alternatively setting up on bare metal requires additional preparations which are not covered by this guide.

 .. note::